bernard-elhagin/dots/configs.md

 Importance: low

-*metadata.recovery.strategy*
+#metadata.recovery.strategy#
 ----------------------------

 Controls how the client recovers when none of the brokers known to it is available.
-If set to none, the client fails.
-If set to rebootstrap, the client repeats the bootstrap process using bootstrap.servers.
+If set to `none`, the client fails.
+If set to `rebootstrap`, the client repeats the bootstrap process using `bootstrap.servers`.
 Rebootstrapping is useful when a client communicates with brokers so infrequently that the set of brokers may change entirely before the client refreshes metadata.
 Metadata recovery is triggered when all last-known brokers appear unavailable simultaneously.
 Brokers appear unavailable when disconnected and no current retry attempt is in-progress.
-Consider increasing reconnect.backoff.ms and reconnect.backoff.max.ms and decreasing socket.connection.setup.timeout.ms and socket.connection.setup.timeout.max.ms for the client.
+Consider increasing `reconnect.backoff.ms` and `reconnect.backoff.max.ms` and decreasing `socket.connection.setup.timeout.ms` and `socket.connection.setup.timeout.max.ms` for the client.

 Type: string